Notariz/notariz-app/README.md

 ### Wallet browser extension

-Notariz should allow its users to define their emergency and recovery lists directly through a dedicated wallet extension.
+Notariz should allow its users to define their lists and interact with their deed accounts directly through a dedicated wallet extension.